Paul von Hindenburg: The Reichstag peace resolution

 Hindenburg detested Chancellor Bethmann Hollweg for arguing against unrestricted submarine warfare.
-Then in July the Reichstag to debated a resolution for peace without "annexations or indemnities".
+Then in July, the Reichstag debated a resolution for peace without "annexations or indemnities".
 Colonel Bauer and the Crown Prince hurried to Berlin to block the move.
-The minister of war urged Hindenburg and Ludendorff to join them, but when they arrived the Kaiser told them that "there could be no justification for their presence in Berlin".
+The Minister of War urged Hindenburg and Ludendorff to join them, but when they arrived the Kaiser told them that "there could be no justification for their presence in Berlin".
 They should "return in haste to Headquarters where they certainly would be much better occupied."
 In a letter to the Emperor dated 12 July 1917, Ludendorff threatened to resign, and Hindenburg joined in the ultimatum.
 The Kaiser declined to accept.
 By then the majority parties in the Reichstag saw Bethmann Hollweg as an unacceptable negotiator for peace because he had been chancellor too long and was too weak in his dealings with the Supreme Army Command.
 The crisis was resolved when Bethmann Hollweg voluntarily resigned.
-Ludendorff and Bauer wanted to replace both the Kaiser and chancellor by a dictator, but Hindenburg would not agree.
-Many historians believe that in fact Ludendorff assumed that role.
-The Reichstag passed a modified resolution calling for "conciliation" on 19 July, which the new chancellor Georg Michaelis agreed to "interpret".
+Ludendorff and Bauer wanted to replace both the Kaiser and chancellor with a dictator, but Hindenburg would not agree.
+On 19 July, the Reichstag passed the resolution calling for a peace of understanding without "territorial acquisitions achieved by force and violations of political, economic or financial integrity", which the new chancellor, Georg Michaelis, agreed to "interpret".
+The policy of the peace resolution was therefore stillborn under Michaelis.

 The resolution became advantageous in August when Pope Benedict XV called for peace.
 The German response cited the resolution to finesse specific questions like those about the future of Belgium.
 The industrialists opposed Groener's advocacy of an excess profits tax and insistence that workers take a part in company management.
-Ludendorff relieved Groener by telegram and sent him off to command a division.
+Groener made these proposals because he aimed for an increase in labour productivity (a goal he shared with Hindenburg and Ludendorff) but wanted to achieve this partially on the base of consent instead of coercion.
+However, Ludendorff relieved Groener by telegram and sent him off to command a division.

 Hindenburg's 70th birthday was celebrated lavishly all over Germany, 2 October was a public holiday, an honor that until then had been reserved only for the Kaiser.
 Hindenburg published a birthday manifesto, which ended with the words: